nens/lizard-javascript-api/README.md

 ## TODO:
 As of to date it is only a quarter done.

-- [ ] Make tests consistent.
-Decide on testing source or compiled library.
+- [ ] Test all actions.
+Currently some action dispatchers and some reducers are tested.
+We should write more integration-like tests which read like documentation and dispatch every public action possible.
 - [ ] Remove all timeseries of asset when removing asset.
 - [ ] Remove all intersections when raster/eventeries/timeseries are removed.
 - [ ] Include eventseries.